-The following brief summaries of the measure evaluation highlight the major issues that were considered by the Committee.
+The following brief summaries of the measure evaluation highlight the major issues that the Committee considered.
 Details of the Committee's discussion and ratings of the criteria for each measure are in included in Appendix A.

 Imaging Measures for Low Back Pain